CERT-Polska/mquery/docs/redis.md

 ### Job table (`job`)

-Jobs are stored in a Job table.
+Jobs are stored in the `job` table.

 Every job has ID, which is a random 12 character string like 2OV8UP4DUOWK (the same string that is visible in urls like http://mquery.net/query/2OV8UP4DUOWK).